 - Issues with co-workers

-In sum, when starting as a UX manager:
+In summary, when starting as a UX manager:

 - Write down your personal goals and file them away for now.
 It’s not about you.